fanxyuyu/Manga-Downloader-py/README.md

 ## How to start

 To get the program to work you should download the source code and follow the next steps:
-  1. Clone the repository
+  1. Donwload the executable
-  2. Install the requirements
+  2. Move to the folder you wish to download the files to
-  3. Run the code and enjoy :)
+  3. Run the program and enjoy :)

 ## How to use